Alpini and mountain artillery formations in World War I: 8th Alpini Regiment

 In spring 1915 the regiment's Gemona Depot also formed the Alpini Volunteers Company Gemona-Cividale, which was disbanded in March 1917 after suffering heavy losses.

 The regiment's battalions were awarded two Silver Medals of Military Valor, which were shared between the Gemona, Val Fella, and Monte Canin, respectively between the Tolmezzo and Val Tagliamento battalions.
-The Cividale and Val Natisone battalions were awarded a shared Bronze Medal of Military Valor.
+The Cividale and Val Natisone battalions were both awarded a Bronze Medal of Military Valor.

 Note 1: The 8th Alpini Company, originally part of the disbanded Pieve di Teco battalion, was re-raised by the Gemona depot and joined the Val Fella on 15 May 1916.

 Note 2: As the depot was too close to the front it was moved to Casarsa in 1915.

 Battle of Caporetto

 The Battle of Caporetto and following retreat was devastating for the Italian Army, which lost 305,000 men.
 The Alpini units along the Isonzo front and in the Carnic Alps and Dolomites were badly mauled and 20 Alpini battalions had to be disbanded at the end of the battle.
 A further seven were disbanded two months later to bring the remaining battalions back up to strength.
 Worst hit was the 8th Alpini Regiment, whose units were all deployed in the Julian and Carnic Alps and had to retrat the farthest.
 Seven of its ten battalions had to be disbanded, and as the regiment's depots were all overrun by German and Austro-Hungarian troops it could not replenish its ranks.
 The other regiments, which were badly hit were the 1st, 2nd, and 3rd Alpini, which lost between half and two-thirds of their battalions.
 The following battalions were disbanded: